ChaoticByte/GronkhTV-Downloader/README.md

 # GronkhTV-Downloader

 A simple python-written CLI tool to download videos from https://gronkh.tv without re-encoding.
-Doesn't require anything but an up-to-date Python version.
-Tested on Ubuntu 22.04
+Doesn't require anything but an up-to-date Python version (3.10).
+Tested on Linux (Ubuntu 22.04) and Windows (Powershell).

-## Example usage:
+## Example usage

 First, get the episode id from https://gronkh.tv - e.g. for https://gronkh.tv/streams/700?at=5h13m28s the episode id is `700`.